LifeCoachRay/SmartChain/README.md

 4) Transactions and accounts.
 5) A state management data structure.

-Definitely take the course if you're interested in exploring the concepts behind this project more deeply.
-The course is a line-by-line tutorial of this entire repository.
-And by the end of the course, you'll have your own version of Ethereum.
+Definitely build this project if you're interested in exploring the concepts behind this project more deeply.
+The repository is a line-by-line tutorial of this entire program.
+And by the end of building this program, you'll have your own version of Ethereum.